-(ii) Period of Service

-Period of Notice

-From commencement and up to the completion of 3 years 2 weeks 3 years and up to the completion of 5 years 3 weeks 5 years and over 4 weeks
+(ii) Period of Service Period of Notice From commencement and up to the completion of 3 yea 3 years and up to the completion of 5 years 5 years and over rs 2 weeks 3 weeks 4 weeks

 - (iii) In addition to the period of notice provided an employee aged 45 years and older with 2 or more years of service is entitled to an additional week's notice. - (iv) Payment in lieu of the period of notice must be made if the appropriate period of notice is not given or in circumstances where it is agreed the period of notice is to be waived and payment in lieu substituted.